JohnNelson825/Hello-World/README.md

 # Hello-World
-My first project in Github in CSE
+My first project in Github in CS